Seco Springs Ranch

 Wildlife, Hunting and Fishing:

-Fourteen deer stands with electric feeders and hog fencing around each feeder.
+Eleven deer stands with electric feeders and hog fencing around each feeder.

-The multiple water features on the ranch offer extensive fishing opportunities whether you enjoy a cane pole, spinning/baitcasting rig or a fly rod.
+The water features on the ranch offer extensive fishing opportunities whether you enjoy a cane pole, spinning/baitcasting rig or a fly rod.
 Many landowners in this area stock some of their ponds seasonal with freshwater trout for added fishing opportunity.

 Main Home: Secluded in the center of the ranch overlooking one of the large lakes is the main home that is perfect for large gatherings and entertaining.
 The home has seven bedrooms, a spacious living area with a large fireplace and cathedral ceilings.
 The home has a rustic feel but has all the modern conveniences with kitchen and bathrooms having been recently updated.
 There is a two car covered garage near the main home as well.